Published Date: July 21, 2014

 - a home of reasonable value for the community in which the responsible survivor lives and

 - $1,000 income for a responsible survivor without dependants or

 - $2,500 income for a responsible survivor with dependants

-If a responsible survivor is receiving income support from IS, AISH or Children and Youth Services, no income or assets are used when calculating the available resources.
+If a responsible survivor is receiving income support from IS, AISH or Child and Family Services, no income or assets are used when calculating the available resources.

 Top Ups, Upgrades or Enhancements to Basic Funeral Services

 Responsible survivors (legal spouse/partner, legal parent of a child under 18 years old or sponsor of an immigrant) are not allowed to enhance the basic funeral benefits IS provides.
 Any individual or group except for responsible survivors may make a financial contribution toward enhancement of any funeral services.
 This contribution is not considered a financial resource to off-set the total funeral cost.

 Non-responsible survivors are not required to cover the cost of the basic funeral service.
 However, there may be situations where a non-responsible survivor would like to upgrade the funeral services.
 In these cases Human Services pays the agreement amount for the basic funeral service and the non-responsible survivor pays the difference.
 For example, a request for an upgrade to the casket is considered if the non-responsible survivor agrees to pay the difference.